-When you take an ETFO AQ and PQP course you can be assured that your instructor has passed a rigorous hiring screening process.
+When you take an ETFO AQ course you can be assured that your instructor has passed a rigorous hiring screening process.
 They have proven expertise in the field of study.
 They have recent teaching experience – they know what you are going through and what is expected in today’s classrooms in Ontario.
-These top-of-their-field instructors enjoy more training in effective adult learning facilitation than other AQ and PQP instructors – we believe that it is important to put the most competent and expert instructor in front of our professional course candidates.
+These top-of-their-field instructors enjoy more training in effective adult learning facilitation than other AQ instructors – we believe that it is important to put the most competent and expert instructor in front of our professional course candidates.

 - Charmain Brown